silasrajtr/gen-ui-demo/README.md

 This is what I mean by *generating question-options as clickable UI components* 👇

-Example of an unclear request and how humans naturally respond when missing details:
+See this example of a question with poor context and how humans naturally respond when missing details:

 `How can I get a job?`